What the study found

 Key points

-- A simple precipitation-based index captured land relative humidity variability across observations, reanalyses, and models.
+- A simple precipitation-based index captured land surface relative humidity trends across observations, reanalyses, and models.

-- Nearly all model runs underrepresented the historical drying.
+- Most model runs underrepresented the historical drying.

-- The abstract says the model-observation discrepancy is unlikely to be explained by internal variability.
+- The authors say the discrepancy is unlikely to be explained by internal variability.

 Disclosure